 The ZENworks PBA is a Linux-based component.
-When the Disk Encryption policy is applied to a device, a 500 MB partition containing a Linux kernel and the ZENworks PBA is created on the hard disk.
+When the Disk Encryption policy is applied to a device with a standard hard disk, a 100 MB partition containing a Linux kernel and the ZENworks PBA is created on the hard disk.
+When the policy is applied to a device with a self-encrypting hard disk, the Linux kernal and ZENworks PBA are installed to the disk's dCard.